What Is Saffron?

 Saffron is one of the most valuable spices worldwide.
-Nothing makes a recipe quite as saffron does.
-Many people question what to do with it, and its high cost, but as one of the oldest spices used to date, it is not going away so soon.
-Taken from the flower called crocus sativus or saffron crocus, saffron dates to Ancient Greece, and has been a prominent spice in ancient trade going back thousands of years.
+Nothing makes a recipe entirely as Saffron does.
+Many people need clarification on what to do with it and why it is expensive.
+Taken from the flower called crocus sativus or saffron crocus, saffron dates to Ancient Greece and has been a prominent spice in ancient trade going back thousands of years.

 Where Grow Saffron most?

-Now it is mostly found in Iran, Greece, North Africa, and India.
-American’s are starting to see the value in growing saffron, but perhaps due to climate and years of experience in growing the flower, the most valued saffron comes from Iran.
+It is mainly found in Iran, Greece, North Africa, and India.
+Americans are starting to see the value in growing Saffron, but due to climate and years of experience producing the flower, the most valued Saffron comes from Iran.

 Saffron has a floral taste that is sweet and lavish.
 It is best used in Iranian Kofta, Paella, and saffron rice.
 But it can make incredible desserts, such as ice cream or rose water sweets.
 Try it in tea, and it has a long reputation as an antioxidant.